-Gumberg Library will elevate student and faculty success and enhance the reputation of Duquesne University.
+VISION: Gumberg Library will elevate student, faculty and staff success and enhance the reputation of Duquesne University.

-1. Teaching and Learning: Gumberg Library will contribute to student success through innovative instruction and faculty partnerships that focus on learners as critical and creative thinkers and knowledge producers.
+1. Teaching and Learning: Gumberg Library will contribute to student success through innovative instruction and faculty and staff partnerships that focus on learners as critical and creative thinkers and knowledge producers.

-1.2 Integrate library teaching, learning and assessment throughout the curriculum addressing the diversity of student learning styles and course modalities.
+1.2.
+MODIFIED: Integrate library teaching, learning and assessment throughout the curriculum through a variety of course modalities.